 This post contains affiliate links, which means I may receive a small commission if you make a purchase after clicking on my links.
 All opinions are my own.

 Ready to buy and don't need to see the review?
-My readers can click here to get a special 15% off your order at Hamama.com by using the code TRIALANDEATER at checkout!
+My readers can click here to get a special 15% off a starter grow kit at Hamama.com by using the code TRIALANDEATER at checkout!

 What are Microgreens?